Code Signing with CMS Signatures

 SIGNATUREALGORITHM | Specifying the algorithm used to use for the signature. |

-DETACHEDSIGNATURE | Set to true to use the detached signature mode where the content is not being included in the signature. |
+DETACHEDSIGNATURE | Set to true to use the detached signature mode where the content is not being included in the signature.
+For code signing, you likely would like to use the |

 CLIENTSIDEHASHING | If the input to the signer should not be the content but a hash of it.
-For more information, see Client-Side Hashing. |
+For more information, see Code Signing with Client-side Hashing. |